DrM0SK4/az900-study-guide/Azure900-study.md

 - ### Describe the purpose of Azure Advisor
   >
   > - Azure Advisor evaluates your Azure resources and makes recommendations to help improve reliability, security, and performance
+  > - Azure Advisor integrates with Microsoft Defender for Cloud to help prevent, detetct and respond to threats to Azure resources.
   > - The recommendations are available via the Azure portal and the API, and you can set up notifications to alert you to new recommendations.
   > - When you're in the Azure portal, the Advisor dashboard displays personalized recommendations for all your subscriptions
   >